 Apart from the infamous ‘sticky dogs’, pitches in Australia in the 20s were a rungetter’s paradise and the appearance of such infallible players as Bradman and Ponsford exacerbated the bowler’s misery.

 By the time of the 1932-33 England tour to Australia, Larwood had provided ample proof that he was an exceptional bowler.
 He had had seven full seasons of Championship cricket and topped the first-class averages in four of them.
 In 1931 and 1932 his bowling average had been as low as 12.
 Much credit for Larwood’s success must be placed over the shoulders of Arthur Carr, the Notts captain.
-As is only too well known, many, perhaps most county fast bowlers, find regular first-class cricket beyond their physical capabilities and spent longish periods missing matches and recovering from strains and injuries.
-A recent suggestion has been that Test players, notably fast bowlers, should be rested from some county games in order to conserve their strength.
+As is only too well known, many - perhaps most - county fast bowlers, find regular First-Class cricket beyond their physical capabilities and spent longish periods missing matches and recovering from strains and injuries.
+Central England contracts were in part so that Test players, notably fast bowlers, should be rested from some county games in order to conserve their strength.

 A study of Carr’s use of Larwood would be advantageous to the ‘experts’.
 Jardine in 1932-33 was careful to follow Carr’s routine, that is until the Fifth and Final Test.
 No doubt the fact that it was effectively the last game of the tour allowed Jardine to overuse Larwood and Larwood was forced to remain in the field, even though he was nursing a broken bone in his left foot.